ShantanilBagchi/SQL-for-DataScience-Coursera/README.md

 # SQL for DataScience

-Notes, annotations, and my implementations from Coursera's SQL for Data Science course: https://www.coursera.org/learn/sql-for-data-science
+My implementations and some notes for reference from Coursera's SQL for Data Science course.

 **Table of Contents**